namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 }
 ```

-This `GoogleCloudOCR` class exposes only a single method: `detect()`, which takes an image and a
+This `GoogleCloudOCR` class exposes only a single method, `detect()`, which takes an image and a
 completion handler which is called once we get a successful response for our API call.
 This
-`detect()` method then does two things: First, it base-64 encodes the image so we can send it over
+`detect()` method then does two things: first, it base64 encodes the image so we can send it over
-the wire as a simple string in our API request.
-Second, it makes a request to Google Cloud in
+the wire as a character string; second, it makes the request to Google Cloud in
 `callGoogleVisionAPI`.
 The `parameters` dictionary in `callGoogleVisionAPI` describes the API
 request in the same way as we did from the command line at the start of this article.
 The
 `X-Ios-Bundle-Identifier` header is a security measure that identifies the request source as our
 application.
 This is not required, but certainly a very sound thing to do.
 To enable this access
 restriction, go to your Google Cloud console and then to the `Credentials` section under `APIs &
-Services` (these days).
+Services`.
 It'll look something like this, with
 `me.goldsborough.GoogleCloudVisionOCRExample` replaced with your app's bundle identifier:

 ![access restriction](/images/google-ocr/access-restriction.png)

 We then use `Alamofire.request` to make the actual API call.
 In the completion handler, we do some
 rudimentary error handling and then print the result.
 The latter is simply to arrive at a temporary
-"checkpoint" before we look into actually processing the response in the next few paragraphs.
+checkpoint before we look into actually processing the response in the next few paragraphs.
 Also,
 before we continue, be sure to replace the `<YOUR API KEY>` string in the code with your actual API
 key from Google Cloud.
-Let's continue by wiring this `GoogleCloudOCR` class we built with our
+Let's continue by wiring up this `GoogleCloudOCR` class we built with our
 `ImageViewController`.
 Update the `ImageViewController` as follows:

 ```swift